jae-ventures/jae-ventures.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi there, I'm Jordan!
-I'm a software developer venturing into some interesting topics due to my fascination with sustainable transportation.
-What started as a passion for electric vehicles led me to deeper questions about the ramifications of our sustainable future.
-Particularly, _"How do we make this green technology transition both effective and ethical?"_

-Questions like this arose as I explored the ethical problems of battery materials sourcing and the difficult history of how infrastructure for the automobile has shaped our lives in the U.S., for better and worse.
-This led me to start seeking how better city design may be the answer to more equittable transit and better lived daily lives.

-These days, you'll find me coding, reading solarpunk and afrofuturism literature, and dreaming up similar ways to build a better future through electrified transit and technology purposely designed to help people thrive where they live.
-Through this blog, I share my journey of connecting these dots – from software development to sustainable transit to human-centered urban design.

-Venture with me as we envision and build towards a future where our cities work better for everyone.
-Thanks for joining me on the journey! ⚡✍🏽🏙️
+Hi, I'm Jordan – a software developer fascinated by the intersection of technology and sustainable transportation.
+My journey began with my love for electric vehicles but has since evolved into exploring how thoughtful urban design can create more equitable transit systems and improve our daily lives.

+While currently pursuing my OMSCS degree at Georgia Tech with a focus on robotics and Human-Machine/Robot Interaction, I'm exploring how we can build more intuitive relationships between people and technology.
+I spend my time coding, reading solarpunk and afrofuturism literature, and envisioning a future where technology helps people thrive within their communities.
+Through this blog, I connect software development with human-centered transit solutions, inviting you to venture with me in reimagining cities that work better for everyone. ⚡✍🏽🏙️